LyuLucas1207/NebulaFX/docs/examples/docker/README.md

-# RustFS Docker Deployment Examples
+# NebulaFX Docker Deployment Examples

-This directory contains various deployment scripts and configuration files for RustFS with console and endpoint service separation.
+This directory contains various deployment scripts and configuration files for NebulaFX with console and endpoint service separation.

 ## Quick Start Scripts

 ### `docker-quickstart.sh`

-The fastest way to get RustFS running with different configurations.
+The fastest way to get NebulaFX running with different configurations.

 ```bash
 # Basic deployment (ports 9000-9001)